validator/validator/README.md

    [26]: https://github.com/validator/validator/releases/latest

+> [!NOTE]
-**Note:** Throughout these instructions, replace `~/vnu.jar` with the actual path to that jar file on your system, and replace `vnu-runtime-image/bin/java` and `vnu-runtime-image\bin\java.exe` with the actual path to the checker `java` or `java.exe` program on your system — or if you add the `vnu-runtime-image/bin` or `vnu-runtime-image\bin` directory your system `PATH` environment variable, you can invoke the checker with just `java nu.validator.servlet.Main 8888`.
+> Throughout these instructions, replace `~/vnu.jar` with the actual path to that jar file on your system, and replace `vnu-runtime-image/bin/java` and `vnu-runtime-image\bin\java.exe` with the actual path to the checker `java` or `java.exe` program on your system — or if you add the `vnu-runtime-image/bin` or `vnu-runtime-image\bin` directory your system `PATH` environment variable, you can invoke the checker with just `java nu.validator.servlet.Main 8888`.

 ### Standalone web server